vmware-archive/old-weblogic-buildpack/README.md

 ```

 ## CF App Push
 A domain would be created based on the configurations and script passed with the app by the buildpack on `cf push` command.

 The droplet containing the entire weblogic install, domain and application would be then executed as a droplet with the corresponding jvm variables, domain and services by Cloud Foundry.
+There would be a single server instance started as part of the droplet execution.
+The WebLogic Listen Port of the server would be controlled by the warden container managing the DEA.

 The application can then be scaled up or down using cf scale command.
+This would trigger multiple copies of the same droplet (same server configuration and app bits but different listen ports) to be executed in parallel.

 Note: Ensure `cf push` uses **`-m`** argument to specify a minimum process memory footprint of 1024 MB (1GB).
 Failure to do so will result in very small memory size for the DEA container and the jvm startup will fail.